Free or open source tools I’ve developed either personally or as Director of Sabresaurus

 Level design tools for Unity that allow you to use constructive solid geometry brushes to add and subtract primitives together to rapidly create detailed environments.
 Now open source.

-Sidekick is a set of tools that allow you to edit fields, properties and invoke methods in deployed Unity projects on device and Unity editors.
+Sidekick is a set of tools that allow you to edit fields, properties and invoke methods in Unity projects.
 It extends Unity’s philosophy of real-time run-time editing and inspection by allowing you to edit much more than just serialised fields.

 Display and edit PlayerPrefs in a table, as well as integrated simple encryption for preventing trivial hacking.
 Now open source.